-Multi-award-winning Australian interior designer and author Greg Natale is well-known for his exuberant designs and bold use of colour and pattern in the home.
+Multi-award-winning Australian interior designer and author Greg Natale is well-known for his exuberant designs and bold use of color and pattern in the home.
 He sat down with us to talk fashion, luxe livability, and his dream of designing a space for Dua Lipa...

 Describe your interior style in three words.